birtwistlelab/SPARCED/README.md

     - N.B. `testnb1` is just a sample name for the container you're creating with this command.
 If you try to create another container with this name, delete the old one first with `docker rm testnb1`
 4. Viola!
 You can now begin stepping through the commands in each of the files in the `jupyter_notebooks` folder to learn more about the model and perform small runs.

 To use custom data in the SPARCED-jupyter workflow, start a container with the commands above, and look at the `input_files` directory.
-Delete the files currently there you'd like to replace, then run `docker cp <datafile> <container-name(e.g. testnb1)>:/app/input_files/<datafile>` to replace them.
+Delete the current files and run `docker cp <datafile> <container-name(e.g. testnb1)>:/app/input_files/<datafile>` to replace them.

 ## Acknowledgements:

-SPARCED is a product of [Birtwistle Lab](http://www.birtwistlelab.com/) and multiple colloborators, including [Feltus Lab](https://www.clemson.edu/science/departments/genetics-biochemistry/people/profiles/ffeltus), [Hasenauer Lab](https://www.mathematics-and-life-sciences.uni-bonn.de/en/group-members/jan-hasenauer), and [Robert Blake](https://bbs.llnl.gov/RobertBlake.html) from LLNL.
+SPARCED is a product of [Birtwistle Lab](http://www.birtwistlelab.com/) and we greatly appreciate the help from multiple colloborators, including [Feltus Lab](https://www.clemson.edu/science/departments/genetics-biochemistry/people/profiles/ffeltus), [Hasenauer Lab](https://www.mathematics-and-life-sciences.uni-bonn.de/en/group-members/jan-hasenauer), and [Robert C. Blake](https://bbs.llnl.gov/RobertBlake.html) from LLNL.

 ## The Acronym:
-The acronym SPARCED is composed of following elements, based on the sub-models in the mechanistic ODE model.
+The acronym SPARCED is composed of following elements, based on the sub-models in the large-scale mechanistic model.

 ### S: SBML
 ### P: Proliferation
 ### A: Apoptosis
-###  R: Receptor
+###  R: Receptor Signaling
-###  C: Cell
+###  C: Cell Cycle
 ###  E: Expression
-###  D: Death
+###  D: DNA Damage